Palworld: Gameplay

 In Palworld, players control a customizable avatar from a third-person perspective and explore the open-world Palpagos Islands.
 Players must manage their hunger level, craft basic tools, gather materials, and build bases that act as fast travel points.
 Unlocks through a technology tree allow the player to craft and use weapons, structures, and decorations.

-The islands are inhabited by 187 different types of creatures called Pals, which players directly engage in combat with to weaken and then capture using "Pal Spheres".
-Pals can also be bought on the black market through non-player characters or traded with other players.
+The islands are inhabited by 287 different types of creatures called Pals, which players directly engage in combat with to weaken and then capture using a variety of different tiers of "Pal Spheres".
+Pals can also be bought on the black market or through merchants through non-player characters or traded with other players, with the black market providing rarer Pals for higher Gold Coin prices.
 After obtaining Pals, they can be summoned to battle or stationed at bases to assist with tasks such as scavenging, crafting, and cooking depending on their type.
 Each Pal has a Partner Skill, allowing further utility by using them as weapons or mounts.
+However, not all Partner Skills are unlocked upon catching a Pal, and must instead be obtained through the crafting of equipment that permanently unlocks the Partner Skill.

+The player can manage and build their own base with their caught Pals.

-The game's bosses include various factions, such as the Rayne Syndicate, the Free Pal Alliance liberation movement, the Brothers of the Eternal Pyre, the Palpagos Islands Defense Force, and the Pal Genetic Research Unit.
-These factions are led by powerful Pal trainers who reside in towers across the islands and are the game's main boss battles.
+The game's bosses and human assailants hail from various factions, such as the Rayne Syndicate, the Free Pal Alliance, the Brothers of the Eternal Pyre, the Palpagos Islands Defense Force, the PAL Genetic Research Unit, the Moonflower Clan, the Feybreak Warriors, and the Azure Covenant.
+These factions are led by powerful Pal Tamers who reside in towers across the islands and are the game's main boss battles.
 The factions include human NPCs who occasionally spawn in the world, either patrolling or battling each other, who are hostile to the player and can fight them with weapons.
 The game features a wanted level system; if the player commits a crime, usually against humans, other human NPCs will become hostile and defense force troopers will spawn to attack them until they are killed or evade their pursuers.

+Certain islands in the game are "Wildlife Sanctuaries" which, in prior versions, increased the player character's wanted level if they were caught by a patrolling officer similar to if they attacked a human in the presence of a witness.
+However, the 1.0 update incorporates more stealth and puzzle elements in these areas in the form of patrolling ancient drones that are meant to be avoided due to their high stats, and devices to disable force fields placed around each sanctuary.
+To reward the player for exploring the areas without being caught, certain Pal species, such as certain ones used by the game's boss battles, can only naturally spawn within these areas.